David Story, Online Piano Lessons from Toronto

 Tips to keep the journey moving along

-1. Make time to succeed.
+1. Be available to succeed.

 3. Find others who are on the same path and compare experiences.

-5. Study the process of learning an instrument, millions have done it, many have written about it.
+5. Study the process of learning an instrument, millions have done it, and many have written about it.

 8. Call me.